guillaumerabbitmq/ILMTdataMigration/README.md

  Serveur | Internal ID | Bigfix ID Destination | Bigfix ID Source | Nb d'exclusion | Details... gm8|25|552562510|No source Bigfix id |
 qradar-gm|81|1626422064|No source Bigfix id |

+As Kanye West said:

+> We're living the future so
+> the present is our past